 Rules / Games 701, 501 or 301

 The order of play is either determined by a toss of a coin or by each player throwing for the centre bull the nearest being the player that throws first.
 The rules here can vary depending on the league you may be playing in; the local rules should be observed at all times.

-Once the order of play as been determined the winner will start leg one and odd legs after that.
-The looser will start leg two and even legs thereafter.
+Once the order of play has been determined the winner will start leg one and odd legs after that.
+The loser will start leg two and even legs thereafter.

 Any standard darts may be used.

 A throw consists three darts except were the game is finished in less.

 Darts cannot be re-thrown this includes darts that miss the board and darts that bounce of the board wiring system.
 Only darts that have their points touching the scoring area of board score.

 A player may be told, if he asks, what number they scored, or what number required for the game, by the score announcer, but not the outshot.

 If the number required for the game is exceeded in the course of a throw, throw ceases, and no account is taken of the score obtained during that throw.

 There is only a bull (50) and no outer bull on a Yorkshire Board.